MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/_sources/datafiles.rst.txt

   git clone https://github.com/Becksteinlab/SPIDAL-MDAnalysis-Midas-tutorial.git

+The Python scripts for the tutorial are located in ``SPIDAL-MDAnalysis-Midas-tutorial/rp`` and ``SPIDAL-MDAnalysis-Midas-tutorial/util``.

 Data
 ----

+A real-world data set of about 1.5 GiB size is made available (and should be downloaded well in advance of this tutorial).
+These are 400 trajectories of the conformational transition of the enzyme adenylate kinase [Seyler2015]_, sampled with the dynamic importance sampling (DIMS) MD method [Beckstein2009]_ [Perilla2011]_ or the FRODA method [Farrell2010]_.

 Download the whole archive as a 1.2 GiB tar.bz2 from https://becksteinlab.physics.asu.edu/pages/download/SPIDAL-tutorial-data.tar.bz2 and unpack with ::

     tar -jxvf SPIDAL-tutorial-data.tar.bz2

+(Alternatively, use the `dropbox PSA folder`_.)

 This should create a directory ``tutorial-data``.
 Do not change the contents inside the directory because the ``generate_file_list.py``